krschroeder/baseframe_js/src/readmes/_readme.md

 //NOTE: this can be ignored if using jQuery, and it'll fallback to its
 // $.fn.data method to store instances and their params. installStoreToLibrary(true);
+// or the following function to mimick jQuery's data fn
+// installStoreAsDataToLibrary(true)

 //perhaps for some reason you don't want to install
 //but here we obviously are